TejaVamsee/My_learnings/ARM.md

     - Execute (perform the operation)
     - Memory access (read/write data if needed)
     - Write-back (store results in registers)
-- This allows multiple instructions to be processed simultaneously at different stages, speeding up overall execution.
+- This allows multiple instructions to be processed simultaneously executes multiple instructions in parallel at different stages(fetch, decode, execute), speeding up overall execution.

+### Memory Mangement Unit
+- ARM includes a Memory Management Unit (MMU) for virtual memory and memory protection.
+- MMU is going to extract the page numbers from page table
+- With the help of page no and offset gives the corresponding physical frame address.